 How is the Biohazard Approval Form Different from the BUP?

-The Biohazard Approval form is used for per-project approvals and they have expiry dates.
+The Biohazard Approval (BHA) form is used for per-project approvals.
 The BUP is meant to capture all biosafety and biosecurity related information and personnel information per-PI.
 The BUP will follow the PI for the duration of their employment at McMaster University.
 The "expiry date" listed on the BUP is the 4-year comprehensive review of the entire BUP by PBAC.
 There is no need to re-submit or re-do any forms as all informaton is retained in a database.
 You can consider the Biohazard Approval Form as a mechanism to 'amend' grant information to your BUP.
 The expiry date of your BUP is the expiry date of all of your grants for in-house purposes - this allows for only one followup per year on behalf of the finance offices.

 The expiry date on the BHA, is the most currently expiring BUP on the BHA.
 When the most currently expiring BUP is renewed, the next most currently expiring BUP becomes the expiry date for the BHA.
 This is all automated and requires no action on behalf of the PIs.
 The BHA expiry lists are sent to the funding offices monthly.

 I work in a funding or ethics office and I have been given a BUP number insted of a BHA number.
 What do I do?

 Please forward this webpage to the faculty member.
 AREB is the only ethics board which accepts a BUP number.
 HiREB, HRS, MILO and ROADS all require a BHA number.